 Sarah (me!) | @endlessdistances | www.endlessdistances.com

 “All of my health problems came to a head during longterm travel.
 I was living nomadically in Europe, and it got to the point where I couldn’t function anymore with my bleeding, pain, and constipation.
 I returned home to Michigan, went to so many doctors, and finally received my diagnosis of endometriosis.
 Having a name to my symptoms has certainly helped with my anxieties around supporting my health during travel.
 Just knowing some of the pathology of my disease has helped improve my travel planning.
 Now, I swear by products such as Thinx and Organicup.
-Food is a huge trigger for me so I pack more healthy foods with me so I eat out less – things like gluten free oats, , , and pumpkin seeds.
+Food is a huge trigger for me so I pack more healthy foods with me so I eat out less – things like gluten free oats, quinoa, , and .
 I bring supplements with me in my favorite travel medication container and try to maintain my routine as much as possible.
 However, no matter how many precautions I take, the truth is traveling is hard on our systems, especially traveling with endometriosis.
 So sometimes it’s important to have self compassion and know that an endo flare isn’t always avoidable and that’s okay.
 Just forgive yourself, accept that you can’t always control chronic illness, and rest as much as you can.”

 It’s important to have self compassion and know that an Endo flare isn’t always avoidable and that’s okay.